European University Student Research

 Submit a proposal

 Researchers may submit their proposals using the above proposal portal.
-The submission deadline is September 1, 2025 and the winners of the grants will be announced in the Fall.

 Eligibility: Any European-based university program with a concentration in packaging, with the capabilities of executing distribution packaging research may submit a proposal.
 Specifically,